 But the reality is, renovating can be a consuming and tiring process.

-By getting your finances sorted, this will help make the process a little easier and ensure that your funds will be approved.
+Getting your finances sorted will help make the process a little easier and ensure that your funds will be approved.

-These are the six types of renovation loans you need to know about.
+These are the 5 types of renovation loans you need to know about.

-Situation 1: Home equity loan, or increase your existing home loan
+Type 1: Home equity loan or increase your existing home loan.

-This one is our go-to for those who have equity in their current home.
-So for homeowners that are already established, you can borrow up to 90% of the value if you already own the property.
+This one is our go-to for those with equity in their current home.
+For homeowners that are already established, you can borrow up to 90% of the value of your house.

 But what’s the risk?
-If your renovations cost more than the equity in your home, this is where it can get a little messy as you can run out of money.
+If your renovations cost more than the equity in your home, it can get a little messy as you run out of money.

 The solution?
-Do a cost analysis and stay within your budget to streamline the process.
+Do a cost analysis and stay strictly within your budget to streamline the process.

-The benefit of a home equity loan, is It allows you to spread the costs over a long period and potentially borrow up to 90% of the value of your home.
+The benefit of a home equity loan is that It allows you to spread the costs over a long period and potentially borrow up to 90% of the value of your home.

 A line of credit is terrible, don’t use it.

-You can get the same benefit from doing a home equity loan as per situation 1, but on a lower rate.
+You can get the same benefit from doing a home equity loan as per type 1 but at a lower rate.